If you’re looking for information on a newer Nissan Sentra, we’ve published an updated review: 2019 Nissan Sentra Review

 Other Cars to Consider

-2018 Hyundai Elantra — A direct rival to the Sentra in terms of both power and fuel economy, the Elantra offers distinctive styling and a more generous feature set.
+2017 Hyundai Elantra — The Elantra is also all new this year.
+A direct rival to the Sentra in terms of both power and fuel economy, the Elantra offers distinctive style and a more generous feature set.
 Passenger volume is nearly identical between the two, but the Sentra has greater cargo volume.

-As Nissan rightly points out in its marketing materials, the Sentra is a good deal, with even the SL starting at a hair over $24,000.
-We’d make ours an SR with the Technology package and we’d still be out the door with an MSRP of just under $23,000.
+As Nissan rightly points out in its marketing materials, the Sentra is a good deal, with even the SL starting at a hair over $23,000.
+We’d make ours an SV with the Driver Assist, All Weather and Style packages, and we’d still be out the door with an MSRP of just under $21,500.
 That’s refreshing.
-For those wanting a bit more power, the SR Turbo with the Premium Technology package is a really sweet deal.
+Find a Nissan Sentra for sale